weaveworks/weave/test/README.md

 port 2375 (see below).
 You also need to be able to ssh to these VMs, preferably without having to input anything.

 The `Vagrantfile` in this directory constructs two such VMs.

+To create the VMs, open a shell and in this directory and type

+    vagrant up

 To meet the aforementioned ssh requirement you may want to

     cp ~/.vagrant.d/insecure_private_key .